-Carbonitriding is a thermo-chemical process.
+Carbonitriding is a heat-intensive thermo-chemical process.
 Within the framework of this process, the surface layer of components is enriched with carbon and nitrogen, in order to improve the mechanical properties of the component surface layer.
 For this process, there are various furnace technologies, such as chamber furnaces and continuous furnaces.

 As a rule, carbonitriding comprises three working steps.
 In the first step, the workpieces are exposed to a carbon and nitrogen rich environment at a temperature of 750 to 900 °C. In the second step, the quenching takes place after the workpiece was exposed to the target temperature for a certain time.
 The third step, the tempering treatment serves essentially to relieve the highest stresses in the material structure and to reduce sensitivity to grinding cracks.

 1. process: carbon and nitrogen exposure

 After pretreatment (component cleaning) of the workpieces, they are taken to a heat treatment facility containing a clearly defined gas atmosphere consisting, among other things, of carbon and nitrogen.
 Heating the workpieces to temperatures of 750 °C to 900 °C allows carbon and nitrogen atoms to diffuse into the workpiece surface.
 The exact temperature is determined on the basis of various factors such as the material used, the desired layer thickness and other mechanical properties to be set.